liquidctl/liquidctl/README.md

 # liquidctl set fan speed  20 30  30 50  34 80  40 90  50 100
 ```

-Fan and pump speeds will always be set to 100% for liquid temperatures of 60°C and above.
+As a safety measure, fan and pump speeds will always be set to 100% for liquid temperatures of 60°C and above.

 **Always check that the settings are appropriate for the use case, and that they correctly apply and persist.**

 ### Configuring the lighting

 For lighting, the user can control a total of nine LEDs: one behind the NZXT logo and eight forming the ring that surrounds it.
-These are separated into two channels, independently accessed through `logo` and `ring`, or syncronized with `sync`.
+These are separated into two channels, independently accessed through `logo` and `ring`, or synchronized with `sync`.

 ```
 # liquidctl set sync color fixed af5a2f